AmadeusITGroup/cpubench1A/Readme.md

 - we wanted to mitigate the risk of having a vendor optimizing its offer to shine in a well-known industry benchmark.

 The benchmark is therefore coded in pure Go, compiled with a specific Go version on a given reference machine, and linked statically.
-The binaries are provided for Intel/AMD and ARM (64 bits).
-They are copied to the machine we want to test, so we are sure the same code is executed whatever the Linux distribution/version/flavor.
-At the moment, the benchmark does only run under Linux, and no other operating system.
+The binaries are provided for Intel/AMD and ARM (64 bits) on Linux, macOS, and Windows.
+They are copied to the machine we want to test, so we are sure the same code is executed whatever the OS distribution/version/flavor.

 Limiting all memory allocations while testing real-world code is difficult.
 Each algorithm generates some memory allocations, and therefore some garbage collection activity.
 We have just ensured that the garbage collection cost is low compared to the runtime cost of the algorithms.
 Furthermore, each test iteration runs in a separate process, so that the memory accumulated by a given iteration does not degrade the garbage collection of the next iteration.